Primal (TV series)

-Premise
+Plot

 Set in an anachronistic and fantastical prehistoric world, the series is about the survival and bond between a Neanderthal man Spear and a female Tyrannosaurus rex named Fang as they struggle day-to-day and battle against various carnivorous dinosaurs, prehistoric mammals and other dangerous animals, most notably humans of the species Homo sapiens that also live in their world, including an Ancient Egyptian army and Viking-like Iron Age humans.

+In season three, Spear is revived as an undead months after his sacrifice in the previous season.
+It is revealed that this season takes place during Mira's pregnancy with Spear's child.

 Characters

 In comparison to Tartakovsky's other shows where there are multiple characters, Primal initially only features Spear and Fang in the show as they encounter different prehistoric or fantastical species and various tribes of hominins.
 Tartakovsky stated that although the show is a work of fantasy, the prehistoric animals, modern creatures and futuristic beasts in the show are based on real prehistoric animals, as well as some new ones created by the artists involved in the project.
+As most of the characters in the prehistorics made vocal effects, their names have been revealed in the end credits.